Garages - General Requirements

 - Post emergency phone numbers.

-- Keep floors and benches clean to reduce slipping and tripping hazards.
+- Make sure all tools, equipment, and materials are organized and stored in appropriate places after use.
+Keep floors and benches clean to reduce slipping and tripping hazards.

 - Empty trash containers regularly.